 This guidance is for the performing arts and venues sector both professional and non-professional.
 It comes into effect immediately and extends until further notice.
 Guidance will be reviewed on a regular basis.
 It will be updated as required in consultation with sector leaders and unions and based on the developing epidemiology and the emerging evidence base.
 It should be applied within the context of the level which is current within your local authority area (see Strategic Framework and Levels).
-Please ensure you use the latest version available online.
+Please ensure you use the latest version of this guidance available online and read the section on Temporary Lockdown from 5 January 2021 in Where we are now .

 The Scottish Government is keen to build confidence and create the right environment for supporting safer work as we continue to live with COVID-19.